 To check for viruses with Windows Defender:

-- Select Update & Security > Windows Security.
+- From the left pane, select Update & Security > Windows Security.

 - Select Full scan, then click the Scan now button.